Arundel Town Hall

 Mark Brown, President of BREX Corp., Town of Arundel

-With a residential, homey feel, the town hall is still a commercial building that needed longevity and durability.
+With a residential, hometown feel, the Arundel Town Hall is still a commercial building that needed longevity and durability.
 Ouellet and Port City Architecture focused on construction that would last for generations while incorporating energy-efficient features in a practical way.

 Using spray foam insulation in the ceilings, double-wall exterior framing alongside an efficient HVAC system, Arundel Town Hall is built to stand up to the Maine elements while saving the city money in utilities and maintenance.
 To further improve energy efficiency, Ouellet worked with Talmage Solar Engineering to install solar trackers directly adjacent to the building.
 These trackers are capable of producing up to 100 kilowatts of energy; enough to power the town hall and cover some of the utility costs of other town buildings.